jimjonesbr/rdf_fdw/README.md

  More Beatles hits arranged for ukulele                       | Publishers no.: NO91245.
  The John Lennon letters                                      | Originally published: 2012.
  Imagine John Yoko                                            | Includes numbered officially stamped giclée print in clothbound portfolio case.
  Last interview : all we are saying, John Lennon and Yoko Ono | Previous ed.: published as The Playboy interviews with John Lennon and Yoko Ono.
-New York: Playboy Press, 1981; Sevenoaks: New English Library, 1982.
+New York: Playboy Press, 1981;
+Sevenoaks: New English Library, 1982.
- John Lennon : drawings, performances, films                  | Published in conjunction with the exhibition "The art of John Lennon: drawings, performances, films", Kunsthalle Bremen, 21 May to 13 August 1995.
+ John Lennon : drawings, performances, films                  | Published in conjunction with the exhibition "The art of John Lennon: drawings, performances, films", Kunsthalle
+ Bremen, 21 May to 13 August 1995.
  John Lennon in his own write                                 | Originally published in Great Britain in1964 by Johnathan Cape.
  Sometime in New York City                                    | In box.
- Imagine John Yoko                                            | "This edition is limited to 2,000 copies worldwide, numbered 1-2,000, plus 10 copies retained by the artist, inscribed i-x"--Container.
+ Imagine John Yoko                                            | "This edition is limited to 2,000 copies worldwide, numbered 1-2,000, plus 10 copies retained by the artist, ins cribed i-x"--Container.
  Last interview : all we are saying, John Lennon and Yoko Ono | This ed. originally published: London: Sidgwick &amp; Jackson, 2000.
  Imagine John Yoko                                            | Includes index.
  Sometime in New York City                                    | Includes index.